lukaszmadrzynski/Website-Update/content/pages/ecotours/elephant-hill.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Discover the rich history and cultural significance of the region at the **Lijiang Heritage Museum**, where exhibits highlight the traditions and heritage of the Naxi people.
+          Leave the city stress behind and breathe deeply in the forest.
+          **Stroll through peaceful woods**, maybe share a

+          smile with local herders and mushroom hunters, and feel the simple joy of

+          nature and human connection.

         image:
           type: ImageBlock
           url: /images/Icon.jpg